deborah-pardoq86q/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software engineering, strive to write clean and readable code that can be easily understood and maintained by others.
 Remember that overcomplicating solutions often leads to bugs, maintenance nightmares, and decreased efficiency.
 Always consider the trade-offs between adding more features and keeping your codebase lean and comprehensible.
 Lastly, embrace the power of reusable code and modularity, as it fosters consistency, scalability, and reduces redundancy."

 In essence, 'Program like you're writing for people who will read and maintain your code, not just for computers to execute it.'

+# 2024-03-06
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary, based on data and profiling, not assumptions or hunches."

+In more detail, this quote highlights that over-concern with efficiency early in the development process can lead to complex, hard-to-understand code.
+It's better to write clear, readable, and functional code initially, and then optimize specific parts after identifying bottlenecks through testing and measurement.
+This way, you balance performance with understandability and sustainability.